 What is light pollution?

-Light pollution is the human-made alteration of outdoor light levels from those occurring naturally.
+Answer: The human-made alteration of outdoor light levels from those occurring naturally.
+Learn more

 What causes light pollution?

 Who and what are affected by light pollution?

 Resources you can use to teach policy makers, businesses, and the general public about light pollution.

 Educational brochures, presentations, infographics, and more.
 Download or order printed copies.

 Easily downloaded lesson plans for teachers and educational activities for kids.